-3.1 The Legislative Office Building Parking Garage is open from 7:00 a.m. to 6:30 p.m. on all regular work days during non-session periods and from 7:00 a.m. to 8:00 p.m. on all regular work days during session periods.
-On days that either chamber of the General Assembly meets in

-- 3.2 Supervision and operation of the Legislative Office Building Parking Garage and of the parking areas on the Capitol grounds are the responsibility of the State Capitol Police. - 3.3 No fee shall be charged for parking in the garage. - 3.4 Requests for use of the parking garage for a private function must be made in writing to the Joint Committee on Legislative Management or the Office of the State Capitol Police.
+- 3.1 The Legislative Office Building Parking Garage is open from 7:00 a.m. to 6:30 p.m. on all regular work days during non-session periods and from 7:00 a.m. to 8:00 p.m. on all regular work days during session periods.
+On days that either chamber of the General Assembly meets in regular session beyond 8:00 p.m., the garage will remain open for one hour after the chamber has completed its session. - 3.2 Supervision and operation of the Legislative Office Building Parking Garage and of the parking areas on the Capitol grounds are the responsibility of the State Capitol Police. - 3.3 No fee shall be charged for parking in the garage unless extra staff must be hired for a particular private event. - 3.4 Requests for use of the parking garage for a private function must be made in writing to the Joint Committee on Legislative Management or the Office of the State Capitol Police.
 Such requests may be approved by the Committee, acting through its chairpersons, provided such use of the garage will not interfere with its use for official State business.
 Any group or organization receiving approval for use of the garage will be required to provide advance proof of acceptable insurance coverage and to pay the Committee in advance for all operational costs associated with its use of the facility. - 3.5 No vehicle, other than emergency vehicles acting in an emergency capacity, shall park so as to block any other vehicle in or around the garage or on the Capitol grounds. - 3.6 Vehicles may park only in marked and/or designated parking areas.
 No vehicle may be parked so as to occupy more than one marked parking space. - 3.7 From October 15 through April 15, no vehicle may be parked on the top level of the garage or on the State Capitol Grounds before 7:00 a.m. or after 6:30 p.m.
-Monday through Friday, or at any time on Saturday, Sunday or State holidays, until such area has been cleared of snow.
-Exceptions will be granted if either house of the General Assembly is meeting in floor session. - 3.8 Specific regulations concerning parking in the Legislative Office Building parking garage or on the Capitol grounds during legislative session periods will be issued by the Joint Committee on Legislative Management acting through its Office of the State Capitol Police. - 3.9 The Office of the State Capitol Police may have vehicles towed from any area under the control of the Joint Committee on Legislative Management if such vehicle is in violation of any of the rules or regulations governing use of such areas.
+Monday through Friday, or at any time on Saturday, Sunday or State holidays until such area has been cleared of snow.
+Exceptions will be granted if either house of the General Assembly is meeting in floor session. - 3.8 Specific regulations concerning parking in the Legislative Office Building parking garage or on the Capitol grounds during legislative session periods will be issued by the Joint Committee on Legislative Management acting through its Office of the State Capitol Police.

+3.9 The Office of the State Capitol Police may have vehicles towed from any area under the control of the Joint Committee on Legislative Management if such vehicle is in violation of any of the rules or regulations governing use of such areas.
 Any expense incurred by such removal will be the responsibility of the vehicle's owner/operator.